Themefic-Team/tourfic/readme.txt

 **With Tourfic, You can:**
 - Quickly and easily build a professional website for your tour operator or travel agency.
 - Develop a hotel reservation system for your hotel website.
-- Develop a apartment booking system for your website.
+- Develop an apartment booking system for your website.
 - Create your own professional tour operator and travel agency website within 59 minutes.
 The site would be similar to Booking.com, Agoda, Hotels.com, Airbnb etc.
 - Build your own online tour business and make money online by selling your tours worldwide with any payment of WooCommerce.